Bohdan-Heiko/Video-blog/README.md

-# My React Native Expo Project
+# Video Blog React Native Expo Project

 Welcome to my React Native Expo project!
 Here you'll find information about the project, its features, and instructions for installation and setup.